A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Application of to Real Data

-In this section, we use real-world datasets to compare the clustering methods discussed in the previous section.
-We evaluate clustering accuracy using Normalized Mutual Information (NMI) when the ground truth is available, and use Chernoff information to identify the preferred method.
-Because of the Chernoff information analysis, we mainly compare ASE and DASE in terms of clustering performance.
+In this section, we apply our graph clustering methodology to real-world datasets that are widely believed to exhibit core-periphery structural characteristics.
+We evaluate clustering accuracy using Normalized Mutual Information (NMI) when the ground truth is available, and use Chernoff information to identify the preferred embedding for each dataset; for the Chernoff information analysis, we convert the networks under consideration to be undirected in order to apply results from Section \ref{sec:chernoff}.
+Note that for the analyses below, we also remove self-loops as per the assumption in Section \ref{sec:background}.